quotapath/orphic-cypress/README.md

 This turned out to be fairly simple.
 To instrument the code, I added `'istanbul'` to the babel plugins, and added a [.nycrc.json](https://github.com/quotapath/orphic-cypress/blob/main/.nycrc.json) config file.
 Then for cypress to gather coverage, I added a fork of cypress's coverage lib [@bahmutov/cypress-code-coverage](https://github.com/bahmutov/cypress-code-coverage), following [this well written blog post](https://glebbahmutov.com/blog/component-code-coverage/), and that was that.
 Instead of opting for codecov or something, I wrote a [quick python script](https://github.com/quotapath/orphic-cypress/blob/main/.github/scripts/get_coverage_url.py) which grabs the line coverage percentage and makes an svg via [img.shields.io](https://img.shields.io/badge/).
 Coverage for the isolated and required variants of the test runs are merged, though not for any particular reason besides curiousity.
 Finally the badge and the lcov gets thrown into the `docs` dir for github pages publishing, the whole process taking place within github actions.

+# Contributing to this orphic-cypress

+Do it!
+That'd be great.
+I could probably expand this a bit, but generally everything is available via npm scripts: `npm run test` runs mount/require version and `npm run test:isolated` runs isolated version, then `npm run test:headed` and `npm run test:isolated:headed` are the headed browser versions.
+All of those test the storybook stories located at `./stories`, as well as unit tests. `npm run storybook` will bring up that storybook environment.

 # A General Overview of the Landscape

 ## What are component tests?